bespector/NAG-Spark/java/LinearRegression/README.md

 This examples uses a variety of NAG functions to compute a multiple linear regression on big data.
 The data is process in blocks of *chucksize* set in the *NAGLinearRegression.java* file.

 NAG functions used:
-- G02BU (Computes Weighted Sum of Squares Matrix)
+- G02BU (Computes weighted sum of squares matrix)
 - G02BZ (Combines two sums of squares matrices)
 - G02CG (Multiple linear regression, from correlation coefficients, with constant term)
 - G02BW (Computes a correlation matrix from a sum of squares matrix)